Discovery of Hyperelastic Constitutive Laws from Experimental Data with EUCLID: Results of material model identification and discovery on experimental data

 We now aim at assessing the ability of the best obtained models to predict the global response of previously unseen sample geometries.
 To this end, we compare the experimental force–displacement ($F$–$\delta_1$) curves of the TT samples with their numerical predictions obtained using FE computations with the third-order GMR, the 2-term Ogden and the EUCLID-discovered models.
 Note that the numerical computations are driven by applying Dirichlet boundary conditions derived from the DIC measurements obtained during the tests.
+This choice was made to enable a direct comparison between measured and simulated response while minimizing additional modeling uncertainties.
 These boundary conditions are synchronized with the machine displacement recorded by the universal testing machine, which is used to represent the applied displacement history.
 All FE analyses presented in the remainder of this paper follow this procedure; further details about the numerical computations are reported in \ref{sec:FE}.
 Results are given in Fig.~\ref{fig:UT_PS_GLOBAL_Prediction} where, for better readability, we separate the specimens with circular from those with elliptical holes.
 Although all three retained models accurately capture the UT and PS global responses, their abilities to predict the unseen sample responses show some (mild) differences.
 In nearly all cases, the lowest errors are obtained by EUCLID, followed by the 2-term Ogden and then by the third-order GMR model.
 For the more complex geometries (TTd, TTe, TTf), all models experience increased difficulty in matching the experimental data than for the simplest geometries, likely due to larger local strain variations and experimental noise.

 We finally assess the accuracy of the model discovered with EUCLID in predicting the local behavior of the specimens.
 Fig.~\ref{fig:UT_PS_GLOBAL_Prediction_local} compares the experimental and FE predictions of the first displacement component $u_1$ and of the maximum and minimum in-plane principal stretches, $\lambda_1$ and $\lambda_2$, for three representative specimens, namely UT, TTc, and TTf.
 Within each specimen group and for each of the investigated quantities, we illustrate the experimental field, its numerical counterpart and the heat map of the local relative error between the two.
 Overall, the reasonable agreement in displacement and principal stretches indicates that the discovered model accurately captures also the local behavior across a variety of geometries, from the simple UT specimen to the more complex and unseen TTf geometry.
 As expected, the errors are lower for the UT sample, which is used for calibration, compared to the unseen and more intricate TTc and TTf geometries.
 The highest errors are primarily localized near the hole boundaries.
 This is likely due to two distinct factors.
 First, the DIC precision close to the boundaries decreases and, second, the stress state is markedly multiaxial, a condition not involved in the data used for discovery.
 Away from the holes, the error is much lower, with isolated peaks compatible with oscillations due to the measurement uncertainty.